General (DC Comics): 2008 revamp as "Anarky"

 The General appeared at the end of 2008 in Robin #177, the "Search for a Hero" storyline that deals with the Batman R.I.P. aftermath, Battle for the Cowl.
 Within the storyline, he is revealed to be disguised as Red Robin.

 After a very long absence, the General has returned to Gotham City, having aged several years, grown several feet and has become a more formidable hand-to-hand combatant.
 He physically appears closer in age to Robin and Spoiler.
 He has for reasons yet unknown been hired by Spoiler to gather information about the Gang Wars, and find a possible solution to them.
 He continues to hold a grudge against Robin and betrays Spoiler.
 Spoiler survives a gunshot to the shoulder, and then distracts him long enough to get the drop on him and escape.

 He comes into possession of the Red Robin costume worn by Jason Todd, and uses it as part of a campaign of psychological warfare against Tim Drake.
-More formidable than ever, he's revealed to be holding Lonnie Machin hostage and to have commandeered the latter's identity as Anarky.
+More formidable than ever, he is revealed to be holding Lonnie Machin hostage and to have commandeered the latter's identity as Anarky.
 Where Machin's approach as Anarky had been to cause social change, Armstrong's approach bordered more on psychotic and meaningless acts of chaos and destruction.

 Armstrong manages to catch Robin in his warehouse, yet Robin escapes through unknown means, but not without sustaining serious burns to his head.
 Soon after, a final confrontation ensues, where Anarky attempts to kill all of Gotham City's gangs, so as to create more violence.
 The combined efforts of Robin, Spoiler, Commissioner Gordon, Officer Harper and the Gotham gangs results in Armstrong's defeat, but not without a price.
-In order to take the edge off of Armstrong, Robin asked Officer Harper to bring the Armstrong Family to confront Ulysses.
+In order to take the edge off of Armstrong, Robin asked Officer Harper to bring the Armstrong family to confront Ulysses.
 While the action worked, Armstrong caused a bomb to explode, killing his brother and sister in the blast.
 Armstrong blames Robin for their deaths.